dermatologist/python3-ml/README.md

-# python3-ml

-[OpenFaaS](https://www.openfaas.com/) Template for deploying machine learning models on the cloud.
+# :fuelpump: [OpenFaaS](https://www.openfaas.com/) Templates for deploying machine learning models and LLM agents on the cloud.

 ## Templates available in this repository: